thenigin-muk/purview-muk/docs/it-admins/core-concepts/contract-metadata.md

 2. Finalize and test JSON formatting for contract number display.
 3. Confirm Managed Metadata Term Set structure.
 4. Plan and develop PowerApps interface in the future.

-## Appendix C: Using the REST API to Collect JSON from State Archives